Dr. Ryan Stewart, DO

 Can You Feel Prolapse with Your Finger?

-Yes — many women first discover prolapse by feeling a bulge at or near the vaginal opening.
-This is a common way prolapse is noticed, and it’s completely appropriate to perform a gentle self-examination if you suspect something has changed.
+Yes.
+Many women first discover prolapse by feeling a bulge at or near the vaginal opening.
+It’s completely fine to do a gentle self-exam if you think something has changed.
+In my practice, this is one of the most common ways patients find out they have prolapse.

 • A soft, smooth bulge at or just inside the vaginal opening